myatktun/myatktun.github.io/_sources/CompTIA.rst

     - use dotted-decimal notation (202.34.16.11)
   * **Subnet mask**
     - used by NIC to distinguish which part of the IP address identifies the network ID and which part identifies the host
     - 255.255.255.0, any part that's all 255s is the network ID, any part that's all zeros is the host ID
     - IP: 192.168.4.33, Subnet mask: 255.255.255.0, network ID: 192.168.4, host ID: 33
     - every computer on a single LAN must have the same network ID and unique host ID
     - subnets have classes: A (255.0.0.0), B (255.255.0.0), C (255.255.255.0)
   * **IP conflict**
-    - two computers having the same IP address and are not able to talk to each other and other computers don't know where to send data
+    -two computers having the same IP address and are not able to talk to each other and other computers don't know where to send data
     - can never have an IP address that ends with a 0 or 255
   * **CIDR**
     - Classless Inter-Domain Routing, works easily in binary